 We all know it’s true.
 When you’re craving Thanksgiving dinner at Disney, there’s one spot you can always count on to deliver: Liberty Tree Tavern in Magic Kingdom’s Liberty Square.

 And we’re not just talking about on Thanksgiving Day or merely around Thanksgiving.
 You’ll find the traditional feast on the lunch and dinner menu, every day of the year.

 If you’re stopping by for dinner, you’ll dine family style and all-you-care-to-enjoy.
 Start with a Declaration Salad — a guest favorite.

-The centerpiece of the meal is the Patriot’s Platter, where you’ll find three meats — Roasted Turkey Breast, Sliced Prime Rib, and Carved Pork Roast.
+The centerpiece of the meal is the Patriot’s Platter, where you’ll find three meats — Roasted Turkey Breast, Pot Roast, and Oven-Roasted Pork.
 Nestled beneath the turkey is a generous helping of Herb Stuffing.

 And don’t fret if the Cranberry Sauce doesn’t come to the table automatically.
 It’s always available by request!

 And you’ll get to enjoy one of our favorite desserts in the World: Ooey Gooey Toffee Cake!